 Being a trio again once more, it was time to try something different.
 While taking a break from the road, the TRICKY LOBSTERS recorded “Worlds Collide”, their latest output, from 2013-17 at Blue Hospital.
 During writing as a trio, seemingly having all the time in the world without financial restraints, things took on a different dynamic, opening up new musical territories to be explored while maintaining a sense of heritage.
 Guest musicians included hammond player Sebel and mouth harp specialist Andi Späth.

-Again produced by the band, engineered / mixed by Jörg Peters “Worlds Collide” is released in summer 2017 by Exile On Mainstream..
+Again produced by the band, engineered / mixed by Jörg Peters “Worlds Collide” was released in summer 2017 by Exile On Mainstream.